College of Education

 Students who are in the BS programs in mathematics or biology who are in good standing can apply to the Noyce Teacher Scholarship Program to add on teacher certification while earning their bachelor’s degree.
 Students with qualifying GPAs may apply for a $10,000 Noyce Scholarship.

-Graduate students or STEM professionals with a BS degree in biology, mathematics or engineering can apply to the post-baccalaureate non-degree teaching certification program.
-Accepted students may be eligible to apply to the Noyce Scholarship program as post-baccalaureate students.
+Students with a Bachelors degree who seek teacher certification only, may apply for the post-baccalaureate non-degree teaching certification program.
+Graduate students or STEM professionals with a BS degree in biology, mathematics or engineering may be eligible to apply to the Noyce Scholarship program as post-baccalaureate students.
+The College of Education will offer the Urban Endorsement beginning Spring 2020.

 Additionally, students who meet the College of Education’s admission requirements and are accepted in the COE preparation programs, may apply for the $4,000 TEACH Grant.